 It is not only a proving ground for golf's junior stars, but more importantly it is about the spirit of competition, friendships and sportsmanship on the course.
-It has been going for 68 years and it held annually in Dothan AL. Entrance is through an application process.
+It has been going for over 70 years with the first event held in 1950.
+It is held annually in Dothan AL. Entrance is through an application process.
 Applications can be submitted January through April.
-The field is announced May 1 of each year.
+The field is announced in May each year.

 Results of Future Masters tournaments in previous years can be found here.

 AJGA - American Junior Golf Association (12-19 Years)

 AJGA, started in 1978, is the premier golf tour for older juniors (mostly high school golfers) who aspire to play top level golf.
 Most junior golfers in the USA who want to play high level college golf (e.g. D1 - DIII) will play a few AJGA events.
 AJGA is a nonprofit organization dedicated to the overall growth and development of young men and women who aspire to earn college golf scholarships through competitive junior golf.
 It should be noted that there are many facets of this tour and the tournaments themselves are not easy to qualify for and gain entry to.
 Applications and entry to tournaments are based on a performance points system which is described in detail on the AJGA site.